-- 6 The teacher/ administration retain the right to approve or disapprove content used on the e-reader electronic media device while on the school campus. - 7 Students will not be allowed to download content at the school site except in designated areas. - 8 The student is solely responsible for personal property and neither the school nor School District shall bear any responsibility for lost, damaged, or stolen property brought by a student. - 9 Neither the school nor School District will provide technical support for any personal electronic device. - 10 The school may provide, where available, electronic media for current core classroom textbooks to be used by a student via their personal e-reader electronic media device. - 11 Consequences for violation of this policy will coincide with those of cell phone violations. - a.
-Violation of polices will result in the electronic media device being taken from the student. - b.
+- Use of e-Readers should have prior approval from school administration.
+These electronic devices can only be used under the direct supervision of a teacher.
+They cannot be used during class changes or lunch. - 2.
+Each classroom teacher must give permission for the device to be used in their respective room. - 3.
+The student must disable all Internet functions while on campus except where required for instruction. - 4.
+The teacher/administrator retains the right to approve or disapprove content used on the e-reader while on the school campus. - 5.
+Students will not be allowed to download content at the school site. - 6.
+The student is solely responsible for personal property and neither the school nor School District shall bear any responsibility for lost, damaged, or stolen property brought by a student. - 7.
+Neither the school nor School District will provide technical support for any personal electronic device. - 8.
+The school may provide, where available, electronic media for current core classroom textbooks to be used by a student via their personal e-reader device. - 9.
+Consequences for violation of this policy will coincide with those of student mobile device violations. - a.
+Violation of polices will result in the electronic device being taken from the student. - b.
 A parent/guardian will be required to pick-up the device from the dean or administration. - c.
 The school retains the right to assign further consequences as necessary.